 Can I Get a Refund for My Flight?

-Instead, U.S. law mandates that airlines give travelers a refund when the carrier itself cancels a flight – or significantly changes the schedule by adding a stop when you booked nonstop flights or delaying you by two-plus hours.
+So for now, U.S. law only mandates that airlines give travelers a refund when the carrier itself cancels a flight – or significantly changes the schedule by adding a stop when you booked nonstop flights or delaying you by two-plus hours.

 It doesn’t matter whether you’re flying with a U.S. airline or a foreign carrier.
 The law is the law.